 Students—not parents—should activate their TU account.
 This will help the student remember his or her password and learn how to access the system.
 Don’t forget to check your TU email regularly for important information about your transition to TU.

-departments will begin communicating with you using ONLY your TU
+Towson University departments will begin communicating with you using

-NetID/TU email account.
-Notifications range in subjects and
+TU NetID/TU email account.
+Notifications range in subjects

 your professor, student club information, student activities on campus,